-- 5) It was also decided that METROFOLITAN COUNCILS of AITOC unions should be set up at Delhi, Calcutta, Madras, Bombay, Bangalore, Hyderabad and such other big cities, consisting of trade unions, in these cities as well as trade unions that are coming up in the surrounding areas.
+- 5) It was also decided that METROPOLITAN COUNCILS one should be set up at Delhi.
+Calcutta, Madras, of AITUC unions should be set up at Delhi, Calcutta, Madras, Bombay, Bangalore, Hyderabad and such other big cities, consisting of trade unions, in these cities as well as trade unions that are coming up in the surrounding areas.
 This work also should be completed BY 31st DECEMBER 1991. - 6) For the proper functioning of the STUCs, they must discuss and regularise their funds.
 Various states reported on various methods adopted by them for collecting funds for STUC.
 A special drive should be made to see that funds are made available to the STUCs for their necessary functioning. - 7) Emphasis to organise the un-organised sector should continue with greater attention.
 Similarly, NEW INDUSTRIAL COMPLEXES have come up in many states.
 The STUC must discuss and decide to allot necessary cadres to organise the workers in this complexes immediately.
-Otherwise, the ATTUC will be a late comer on the scene.
-Special emphasis to be given on building trade unions in PUBLIC UTILITY INDUSTRIES, like Electricity, Municipal Workers, Transport KEK etc. - 8) STUC must undertake the task of educating the trade union cadres more intensively and broadly speaking, these should be of 2 levels: - a) For leading cadres in the organised sectors. - b) For cadres in the unorganised sectors. - 9) The AITUC will organise 2 schools, one in English and one in Hindi for leading cadres.
-In these schools eminent economics and social scientists shall also to be invited to discuss the new problems facing the trade unions. - 10) The Centre will prepare a new curriculum for trade union schools. - 11) All India Socretaries should go more often to the states.
+Otherwise, the AITUC will be a late comer on the scene.
+Special emphasis to be given on building trade unions in PUBLIC UTILITY INDUSTRIES, like Electricity, Municipal Workers, Transport KKK etc. - 8) STUC must undertake the task of educating the trade union cadres more intensively and broadly speaking, these should be of 2 levels: - a) For leading cadres in the organised sectors. b) For cadres in the unorganised sectors. - 9) The AITUC will organise 2 schools, one in English and one in Hindi for leading cadres.
+In these schools eminent economics and social scientists shall also to be invited to discuss the new problems facing the trade unions. - 1)) The Centre will prepare a new curriculum for trade union schools. - 11) All India Secretaries should go more often to the states.
 For this purpose the Secretariat has given specific responsibilities to the Secretaries which includes not only visits to the States but also continuous contact with them. - 12) The Secretaries of all the trade union Federations be asked to give a report on the State of their Federations to be discussed with the Working Committee/General Council. - 13) The Madras Conference has put forward the concept of the trade union unity.
 But it is not limited to the question of unity with one or another trade union centre.
-It also includes the understanding that it is not desirable for the ATTUC to start their own union with handful of workers where functioning independent unions exist.
+It also includes the understanding that it is not desirable for the AITUC to start their own union with handful of workers where functioning independent unions exist.
 Wherever independent trade unions have sizeable workers support and are not managements dummy unions we should work inside such unions. - 14) The AITUC General Secretary reported of the continuous efforts and talks going on with the HMS Leadership regarding the unity of AITUC and HMS.
 He also reported of efforts being made to secure land or house for the AITUC.

-- 15) The meeting opined that it is advisable that our old stero-typed thinking on economic matters needs to be updated.
-Broadly, the Madras Conference made a beginning in this direction as can be seen from the slogans evolved and mentioned at the end of the report.
-New developments and new thinking by our trade unions. - 16) It was decided to hold the next meeting of the General Council of the AFWC at NEW DECHI ON 4th, 5th and 6th SEPTEMBER 1991.
+- our old stero-typed thinking on economic matters needs to be updated.
+Broadly, the Madras Conference made a beginning in and mentioned at the end of the report.
+New developments and new thinking by our trade unions. - 16) It was decided to hold the next meeting of the General Council of the AITUC at NEW DELHI ON 4th, 5th and 6th SEPTEMBER 1991.